capnramses/apg/apg_maths/README.md

 * versor to matrix
 * slerp (spherical interpolation)

-##future improvements
+## future improvements

-##design ideas
+## design ideas

-* there has to be a nicer way to do vector and matrix multiplication in C99, even if it means using macros, because the `mult_mat4_vec4(identity_mat4(), vec4_from_4f(1.0,1.0,1.0,1.0))` very explicit style of functions are extremely tedious, and in fact this is the number 1 argument for choosing C++ over C in a 3d graphics programme, which is a shame.
+* there has to be a nicer way to do vector and matrix multiplication in C99, even if it means using macros, because the `mult_mat4_vec4(identity_mat4(), vec4_from_4f(1.0,1.0,1.0,1.0))` very explicit style of functions are extremely tedious, and in fact this is the number 1 argument for choosing C++ over C in a 3D graphics program, which is a shame.